Introducing Leo Examples

-Discover what new features for a stock Leo Rover await you!
+Discover what new features for the stock Leo Rover await you!

-We’ve developed a Leo Examples package containing three new features for a stock Leo Rover.
+We’ve developed a Leo Examples package containing three new features for the stock Leo Rover.
 The best part is that they’re free and available to everybody, and you don’t need any prior knowledge to run them on your robot.
-Let’s see what the features are :)
+Let’s see what the features are :).

 The major feature among the 3 ones within the Leo Examples package is line follower.

-A line follower feature allows a robot to autonomously follow a visual line placed on the surface using a feedback mechanism that controls the robot.
+A line follower feature allows a robot to autonomously follow a visual line placed on a surface through a feedback mechanism that governs its movements.

-The operation of the line follower example we’ve developed for a Leo Rover lies in a neural network which we had to train.
-In order for our neural network model to work faster on the robot, we converted it using TensorFlow Lite.
-What’s characteristic for this line follower example is that it relies on not one, but two lines that designate a path for your Leo Rover to follow by itself.
-For the feature to work, you’ll need a Leo Rover, an insulating tape to mark a two-lined track, and the software uploaded to your robot.
+The operation of our line follower example lies in a neural network which we had to train.
+To enhance the model’s speed on the robot,we converted it using TensorFlow Lite.
+What distinguishes our line follower example is that it relies on not one, but two lines that designate a path for your Leo Rover to follow by itself.
+For the feature to work, you’ll need a Leo Rover, an insulating tape tomark a two-lined track, and the software uploaded to your robot.

 To run the line follower, go through our tutorial.
 Once you’ve done that, your Leo Rover will autonomously navigate the route you designed.